Is Kimberly-Clark a Buffett Stock?

 The Foolish conclusion

-At the time this article was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter, where he goes by@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Procter & Gamble, Energizer Holdings, and Kimberly-Clark.
+At the time this article was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Energizer Holdings, Procter & Gamble, and Kimberly-Clark.
 Try any of our Foolish newsletter servicesfree for 30 days.
-We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
+We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.